QualiSystems/Amazon-AWS-Cloud-Provider-Shell-2G/docs/readme.md

 [Common Cloud Provider Commands](https://github.com/QualiSystems/cloudshell-standards/blob/master/Documentation/cloud_provider_standard.md#commands)

+# AWS Integration Process
+In order to integrate CloudShell with AWS, you need to first deploy the CloudShell management and sandbox VPCs on your AWS region.
+This is done using CloudFormation templates that define the VPC deployment type (dedicated VPCs per sandbox or shared VPCs in which the sandbox subnets are deployed and managed), the connection to your Quali Server and more.
+Additional steps are required, such as configuring the integration's management instances and creating App templates which include the definition of the instances to deploy, image and configuration management to be performed on the deployed instances.
+For details, see CloudShell Help's [AWS Integration](https://help.quali.com/Online%20Help/0.0/Portal/Content/Admn/VPC-Ovrv.htm) chapter.

 # Downloading the Shell
 The Amazon AWS Cloud Provider Shell 2G shell is available from the [Quali Community Integrations](https://community.quali.com/integrations) page.